31 Proven Ways to Find Better Employees

 Step 4.
 Contact candidates.
 After adding filters, click on promising candidates to see portfolios, number of hours worked, job success rate, number of jobs completed and individual job reviews.
 A candidate with thousands of hours, a portfolio you like and a high success rate is a likely winner.

+Upwork is a great place to look if you need a freelance writer, translator, software developer or researcher.
 If you have no idea where to start, I suggest you check out How to Find a Virtual Assistant – A Definitive Guide.

 2. Start Small to Accomplish Big Freelance Jobs